damirch/alpr/README.md

 ### Plate extraction

 Perspective correction and upscaling can be used independently using `alprLib/Perspective.py` and `alprLib/upscale.py`.
 Upscaling models are available in the `alprLib/super_resolution` folder.

+More details about the perspective correction can be found in the `warpPerspective` folder.

 ### Plate recognition